ky36/convert-bibtex-to-authoryear-citation-key/README.md

 This will convert the BibTeX file `input.bib` to use authoryear citation keys, and save the result to `output.bib`.

-The program "bibtex_authoryear.pl" converts a BibTex file to use autheryear as the citation key.
+The program "bibtex_authoryear.pl" converts a BibTex file to use authoryear as the citation key.
 The program parses the bibtex entries and use first author's last name + year as the citation key.
 If there are multiple author+year combinations, surffix "b", "c", etc. will be added to make the key unique.

 ## Troubleshooting